Arkham/juliu.is/content/blog/peeling-zeroes/index.md

  1 | the (Fin 0) 0
 ```

-By definition the minimum value we can create is `FZ`.
-The type of this
+Why is this happening?
+By definition the minimum value we can create is
-value is `Fin (S k)`, and by definition `S k` must be greater than zero.
-So
+`FZ`.
+The type of this value is `Fin (S k)`, and by definition `S k` must
-this means that the smallest set we can create is `Fin 1`, which the set
+be greater than zero.
+So this means that the smallest set we can create is
-that only contains zero.
+`Fin 1`, which is the set that only contains zero.

 Let's look at `Fin 2`, the set that contains `0` and `1`.